Oysters

 Recent Progress: Increase

 Following reef construction and seeding, monitoring and evaluation will take place at three- and six-year intervals, continuing beyond 2025.
 These monitoring activities determine the overall success of the restoration activity by tracking success at recruiting new oysters, survival in the early stages after settlement or planting, natural mortality, disease status, growth, reproduction and shell accumulation.
-More information about monitoring and evaluation protocols, frequency and success metrics can be found in Restoration Goals, Quantitative Metrics and Assessment Protocols for Evaluating Success on Restored Oyster Reef Sanctuaries from the Oyster Metrics Workgroup and in the 2022 Chesapeake Bay Oyster Restoration Update.
+More information about monitoring and evaluation protocols, frequency and success metrics can be found in Restoration Goals, Quantitative Metrics and Assessment Protocols for Evaluating Success on Restored Oyster Reef Sanctuaries from the Oyster Metrics Workgroup and from the 2023 Chesapeake Bay Oyster Restoration Update.

 Outlook: On Course